The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: State Diagram

-I use the value of $\phi \approx 0.777$ as a tentative indication of where the system appears to fall out of equilibrium, as indicated using the dashed green line that covers the entire $R$ range.
+Lastly, I examined the point that follows from the intersection of the green curves, which is located at $\phi \approx 0.777$ with $R^{-1} \approx 1.20$.
+The area fraction belonging to this intersection value is indicated over the entire $R$ range using the horizonal, thick-dashed orange line.
 I will motivate this extended range more carefully in the upcoming Section~\ref{sec:relation}.
-Note that this value of $\phi$ is extremely close to what was reported for the experimental system of Lozano~\textit{et al.}~\cite{lozano2019active}, which found a `glass transition' at $\phi \approx 0.776$ and $R \approx 0.70$.
+This value of $\phi$ is extremely close to what was reported for the experimental systems of Lozano~\textit{et al.}~\cite{lozano2019active} and Refs.~\cite{naseer2025micromechanics, vishali2025topological}, see point ``a'' and line ``b'' in the state diagram~\ref{fig:diagram}, respectively.

-Interestingly, when I analyze the value for which the (extrapolated) diffusion coefficient vanishes, $\phi_{a}$, I find that this approaches $\phi = 0.777$ for sufficiently low $R$.
-That is, $\phi_{a}$ matches the constant dashed green curve well for $R \lesssim 0.8$ or equivalently $R^{-1} \gtrsim 1.25$.
+Interestingly, the values of $\phi$ for which the (extrapolated) diffusion coefficient vanishes, $\phi_{a}$, correspond well to $\phi = 0.777$ for sufficiently low $R$.
+That is, $\phi_{a}$ matches the constant dashed orange curve well for $R \lesssim 0.8$ or equivalently $R^{-1} \gtrsim 1.25$.
 For $R \gtrsim 0.833$ ($R^{-1} \lesssim 1.2$), I further observe that $\phi_{a}$ accurately tracks the lower part of the red $n_{\bar{q}} = 5.5$ envelope.
 This makes sense, as diffusion in a crystal is mediated by interstitial mechanisms~\cite{bennett1971studies}, which means that it is generally much slower than diffusion in a fluid.
 My fitting procedure for $\phi_{a}$ picks up on this difference in dynamics.
 The more surprising result is the near constancy of $\phi_{a}$ over a large range in $R$, which is what I will turn to next.